 Interview with Luxury Textile Designer Clarissa Hulse

-Clarissa Hulse creates stunning fabrics, home accessories and bed linen all driven by a passion of color and print.
+Clarissa Hulse creates stunning fabrics, home accessories and bed linen all driven by a passion of colour and print.
 Beginning with a popular scarf business, she has evolved her brand to be one of the most respected in the UK textile industry.

-Taking inspiration from her childhood holidays traveling across Europe, where she studied the local flora and fauna, many of Clarissa Hulse‘s designs have a botanical theme running through them.
+Taking inspiration from her childhood holidays travelling across Europe, where she studied the local flora and fauna, many of Clarissa Hulse‘s designs have a botanical theme running through them.
 Clarissa was born in Prague, and lived in many countries growing up including Spain, Italy, Greece and even Thailand.
-She cites this as a driving force behind her love of vivid color and natural design which is evident though her collections.
+She cites this as a driving force behind her love of vivid colour and natural design which is evident though her collections.